 Reasons for Bamboo Cultivation in Kenya

-Bamboo’s resilience and its tenacious root system make it an ideal pioneer species in the these degraded landscapes.
+Bamboo’s resilience and its tenacious root system make it an ideal pioneer species in these degraded landscapes.
 Bamboo plants have minimal nutrient requirements and can establish themselves relatively quickly.
 The pervasive, mesh-like rhizome roots of bamboo are famous for their relentlessness.
 Once established they are very difficult to remove.

 As the roots of bamboo spread, they are excellent for reducing erosion and holding the topsoil together.
 In this way, they help to prevent or mitigate floods and landslides.
 This too makes the terrain more habitable for other plant species, hastening the forest’s recovery.
 Bamboo is also bushy and drops a large quantity of leaves, which in turn decompose and help build up healthier topsoil.